carlosjhr64/l4d2-observer/README.md

 * On a vote call, last player will be kicked unless played at least 3 minutes
 * Unless in expert mode, last player gets kicked every 3 minutes
 * A vote to kick will also kick the last player
+* Name changes or weird names can cause a kick

 The server is meant to be played for an entire uninterrupted campaign in expert mode.
 The vote suppression is meant to stop server hijacking.